-If you think about what are your goals in life to make life happy and successful, you would be able to list a lot of things like, a highly successful career, money, perfect health, good relationships, etc. In reality people who have brilliant ideas but, they don't make it happen.
+If you think about what are your goals in life, you would be able to list a lot of things like, a happy and successful life, a highly successful career, vast resources of wealth, perfect healthy lifestyle, good relationships, etc. In reality people usually have brilliant ideas but, they don't make it happen.
 And, if the smallest thing appears to go wrong, inexperienced risk takers convince themselves that the sky is falling and they retreat.

 As you pursue your goals, you can make sensible risk taking a key ingredient of your achievements.
 Whenever you accept risks, prepare to be criticized and second-guessed.
 As you size up resistance to your goals, anticipate where the heat will come from and be flexible in overcoming objections to your approach.
 You must be prepared to sell your plans and objectives to an indifferent world.
 Don't assume that people will be excited and motivated about your ideas.